Depending on the category, you can also accept:

 Our seller protections, including the eBay Money Back Guarantee and similar buyer protection programs, don’t cover offline payment methods that are completed outside of eBay, such as cash, checks, bank-to-bank transfers or deposits, and money orders.
 This means eBay can’t offer assistance if payment disputes, such as chargebacks, are raised in connection with offline payment methods.

-Never accept overpayment from buyers, especially if the buyer asks you to repay the overpayment.
-Requests like this are often part of a cashier’s check scam.
+You should never accept overpayments from buyers, especially if the buyer asks you to repay the overpayment.
+Requests like this are often part of a cashier's check scam.